Revizor: Testing Black-box CPUs against Speculation Contracts: Background: Contracts

-A CPU \term{complies}~\cite{Guarnieri2021} with a contract when its hardware traces (collected on the CPU) leak at most as much information to the attacker as the contract traces.
-Formally, we require that whenever two executions of a program have the same contract trace, they must produce the same hardware trace. \begin{definition} A CPU complies with a $\contract$ if, for all programs~$\program$, all input pairs~$(\archstate,\archstate')$, and all initial microarchitectural states~$\microstate$: \end{definition} Note that Def~\ref{def:compliance} is equivalent to the requirement that any leak according to Def~\ref{def:leak} is visible at the ISA level in terms of mismatching contract traces.
+A CPU complies~\cite{Guarnieri2021} with a contract when its hardware traces (collected on the actual CPU) leak at most as much information as the contract traces.
+Formally, we require that whenever any two executions of \emph{any} program have the same contract trace (implying the difference between inputs is not exposed), the respective hardware traces should also match. \begin{definition} A CPU \term{complies} with a $\contract$ if, for all programs~$\program$, all input pairs~$(\archstate,\archstate')$, and all initial microarchitectural states~$\microstate$: \end{definition}

+This approach is called \emph{relational} reasoning, and is natural for expressing information flow properties~\cite{ClarksonS10}.
+In the corresponding terminology~\cite{sabelfeld2003language}, \defref{compliance} requires that any program that is non-interferent with respect to a contract must also be non-interferent on the CPU\@.

-Conversely, a CPU \term{violates} a contract if there is a program $\program$ and two inputs $\archstate, \archstate'$ that agree on their contract traces but {\em dis}agree on the hardware traces.
-We call the triple $(\program,\archstate,\archstate')$ a contract \term{counterexample}: it witnesses that an adversary can learn more information from hardware traces than what the contract specifies.
-A counterexample is a potential microarchitectural vulnerability that was not accounted for by the contract.
+Conversely, a CPU \term{violates} a contract if there exists a program $\program$, a microarchitectural state \microstate, and two inputs $\archstate, \archstate'$ that agree on their contract traces but \emph{dis}agree on the hardware traces.
+We call the tuple $(\program,\microstate,\archstate,\archstate')$ a contract \term{counterexample}.
+The counterexample witnesses that an adversary can learn more information from hardware traces than what the contract specifies.
+A counterexample indicates a potential microarchitectural vulnerability that was not accounted for by the contract.